Wildlife Viewing and Safety

 Help us Keep our Rates Reasonable

-Coastal days can remain in high 50s to 60s and stays warm on calm overcast days as we begin moving into winter.
+Less rain gives coastal days often in the sunny 60s.
 "Variable Sun Days" can have tendrils of refreshing mist appearing and disappearing on a sunny day.
 Full sun days are also common.
 Wildlife love a dynamic environment.

 Fog: Jenner is much less affected by true fog, that drops to ground level, than Bodega Bay or Fort Ross.
-Fog banks often just hang offshore here.
+Fog banks often just hang offshore here and there is usually not much each winter.
+Tule Fog: An inland valley phenomena leaving the coast warmer and clearer most morning.
 Overcast: Is higher and reduces sunlight.
 Variable overcast is common, with sun heating temps up mid-day.
 Ocean temps prevent mornings and evenings from dropping to cooler inland temps.
 Mornings and evenings can be lovely on the coast.

 Track NW winds which blow out the estuary!
 Strong winds can happen, yet the estuary is protected from most wind directions except for winds coming from the NW.
 A short period of PM breeze is common along with fully calm days.
 However, strong wind can still happen.
 It's important to check "our" wind forecasts.
 Private Paddlers: Know before you go!